jbcroom/DS6306HomeworkRepo/HW5/Readme.md

 - cleaning data sets
 - displaying various columns in data sets
 - merging datasets
 - outputing files for the datasets.
-NOTE: The default is to place the files in the current working directory
+NOTE: The default is to place the files in the current working directory.
+A copy of these files in located in the Outputs folder for reference